The Latest: US trade partners around the world react to Trump's new tariffs

 Pakistan on Friday welcomed a new tariff arrangement with the United States that sets a 19% duty on Pakistani exports, calling it a positive step that could boost trade and economic growth.

-The new rate is lower than the 29% tariff initially announced by Trump and below the 25% currently imposed on neighboring India.
+The new rate is lower than the 29% tariff initially announced by U.S. President Donald Trump and below the 25% currently imposed on neighboring India.

 Norway wants ‘zero tariffs’